Located on the ground floor of the Foundation Building, we are open seven days a week, but hours vary, so check the hours page before venturing over.

 If you have any trouble finding the book or other information you need, you can just stop by the front desk and we are always happy to help you find what you need, or if that's not convenient, just chat with us online.
 The chat box will pops up when you hit the website.

 Your Cooper Union ID card is your library card, so bring it with you in case you find a book your can't live without.
 More detailed information on the services and policies can be found on the Checkout, Renew, Return page.

 As excited as we are to welcome you back to the Library, we know that it's not always possible or convenient to stop by.

-Fortunately, the Library's online resources, including ebooks, e-journals, and databases containing various information sources, are accessible from anywhere.
-All you need is the 14-digit barcode number on the back side of your Cooper Union ID card.
+Fortunately, the Library's online resources, including e-books, e-journals, and databases containing various information sources, are accessible from anywhere.
+All you need is your @cooper.edu account login.

 Our librarians are also available for online research consultations.
-Whether you have a quick question or a complex assignment, you can chat, email or set up a consult via Zoom.
+Whether you have a quick question or a complex assignment, you can chat, email or set up a consultation in-person or via Teams or Zoom.

 In addition to the information resources of The Cooper Union Library, you also have access to the libraries of New York University, The New School, the New York School of Interior Design and Cardozo School of Law.